[1]:

 Final words#

-The various instantiation and customisation options we explored in this tutorial can be used in all the experiments supporting 1D atmospheric profiles.
+The various customisation options we explored in this tutorial can be used in all the experiments with support for molecular atmospheres.